s-20/unnamed/Aspects.md

 **Selecting Aspects is Step 2 of [Character Creation](CCSummary.md)**

 Aspects represent central strengths of your character.
-They function like souped-up [Traits](Traits.md) - they're pulled into rolls and provide d8s instead of d6s for making checks.
+They function like souped-up [Traits](Traits.md) - they're pulled into rolls, and provide an extra success when you roll a 6.

+When [burned](Burn.md), Aspects provide double successes just like Traits.
+That means that any even numbers count as two successes, and any 6 counts as 4.

-Unlike Traits and [Skills](Skills.md), Aspects aren't chosen from a list.
-Instead, they're player-defined and used to help describe the character as a person, and define their abilities.
+Aspects aren't chosen from a list; they're player-defined and used to help describe the character as a person, and define their abilities.

-Aspects can factor into [Special Abilities](SpecialAbilities.md), provide simulated Skills, and imply a great deal of background.

 Like [Traits](Traits.md) and [Skills](Skills.md), Aspects can be stacked.
-All characters have a minimum of two Aspects, however; you cannot just start with one Aspect that has a stack of 2.
+All characters have at least two different Aspects.

 ## Defining Aspects